- American Physical Society Sites

 The selection committee will also consider geographic coverage, with the intent to provide broad access for attendees.
 Preference will be given to sites that have not recently hosted a CUWiP.
 Selection criteria include (in no particular order): faculty and student involvement, institutional commitment, the recruitment plan, budget, facilities, partnerships, and proposed program.

-We are now accepting online applications to be a host site for January 2019.
-The deadline for applications is November 1.
+We are no longer accepting online applications to be a host site for January 2019.

 The site selection committee aims to notify applicants by mid-December.
 Coordinators from the selected sites will be encouraged to attend a 2018 Conference to learn more about the conference.